Edstone

 Edstone is a civil parish in the county of North Yorkshire, England, the principal settlement of which is the village of Great Edstone.
 Edstone has a population of 217 according to the 2011 census.

-It was part of the Ryedale district between 1974 and 2023.
+It was part of the Ryedale District between 1974 and 2023.
 It is now administered by North Yorkshire Council.

 Places of interest

-The nearest schools to Edstone are: Welburn Hall School (1.4 miles), Kirkbymoorside Community Primary School (1.4 miles) and Ryedale School (3.1 miles).
+The North York Moors national park is located 2 mi north of Edstone.
+The nearest schools are: Welburn Hall School (1+1/2 mi), Kirkbymoorside Community Primary School (1+1/2 mi) and Ryedale School (3 mi).

-The North York Moors national park is located 2 miles to the north of Edstone village.